Sandali (Cup of Joe song)

 "Sandali" is song by Filipino band Cup of Joe.
 It was written by all band members.
 Produced by Shadiel Chan and Jovel Rivera, the pop rock track is a homage to commitment and loyalty dedicated to their fanbase.
 It was surprise-released on September 10, 2025, under Viva Records.
+Its extended play (EP) with the same name was released on May 1, 2026.

 The music video was directed by the band's vocalist, Gian Bernardino in his directorial debut, with fellow vocalist Raphaell Ridao contributing to the concept, and features the band performed the song with accompanying animations, with reflecting their identity, emphasizing simplicity through the absence of characters and complex narratives.

 Background

 The album's release coincided with the commencement of their two-day Silakbo tour kickoff concert at the Araneta Coliseum, prior to national touring.
 After the major success of their tracks, including Multo, the band announced that they will hold their third major solo concert, Stardust, on October 10 and 11 at the Araneta Coliseum.

 In commemoration to their seven-year anniversary, the band surprise-released their track, titled "Sandali".
 It was hinted as a pre-concert release prior to their upcoming concert.